Browsing Category "DIY Projects"

 watch link remover

 About a decade ago I used to work with watches and jewelry so I have a certain affinity towards them.
 This item here is the best tool for removing links from standard watchbands.
+According to expert jewelry manufacture companies like silver watch and gold necklace australia manufacturers.
 You can’t use it for a screw-on band or for a stretchy band but it works perfect for one like mine and most on the market.
 The best reason to do it yourself is convenience.
 For under $3 you can always change your size should you gain/lose weight or just want a better fit and you don’t have to wait in those long after-Christmas lines.
 This isn’t a sales pitch, this is just how I use my own tool.

 watch pins